-We sent an interview to Violetta in the spring and she answered the questions with such a sweet conversational tone that we removed our questions from the transcript and turned her questions into a quick biographic narrative from her.
-You'll love her answers as much as we did.
-Violetta dances with the Kiev-Aniko Ballet.
+We sent an interview to Violetta in the spring and she answered the questions with such a sweet conversational tone that we removed our questions from the transcript.
+We’re sure you'll love reading her answers as much as we did.
+Violetta dances with the Aniko Ballet.

 Images courtesy of Violetta Petrolay